ruauka/note-service-go/README.md

 The project is made using the principles of clean architecture.

-The project consists of 3 microservices and each runs in a container in docker-compose:
+The project consists of 3 microservices and each runs in a container with docker-compose:
 1. Nginx
 2. Go-service
 3. PostgreSQL

 ## Start
 To start the service run the command in the terminal.
-This command will launch all the services containers (nginx, service, postgres) and make db migrations:
+This command will launch all the services containers (nginx, app, database) and make db migrations:
 ```bash
 make dockerup
 ```